 This is not an exhaustive list.
 For full details see the Water Industry Act 1991 Schedule 4a

-In the case of mixed use properties we will try and separate the supply and where possible install a water meter on the non-household element of the property, which can subsequently be disconnected on non-payment of bills.
+In the case of mixed use properties, we will try and separate the supply and where possible install a water meter on the non-household element of the property, which can subsequently be disconnected on non-payment of bills.

-If you enter into a formal insolvency procedure, we will appoint all rate based charges on a daily bases up to the date immediately preceding the effective date of the relevant insolvency procedure.
+If you enter into a formal insolvency procedure, we will appoint all rate based charges on a daily basis up to the date immediately preceding the effective date of the relevant insolvency procedure.
 Any appointment charges after the insolvency date will not be affected by the insolvency procedure.